Smolensk air disaster: Russia

 The Russian response has been noted favourably by Poles, with talk of a thawing in the relationship between Russia and Poland.
 Witold Waszczykowski, deputy head of Poland's National Security Bureau, told Reuters, "We did not expect this gentle, kind approach, this personal involvement from Putin.
 Naturally it will have a positive impact on the relationship between our countries."
 Jerzy Bahr, the Polish ambassador to Russia also stated, "We can sense Russian solidarity at every step of the way."

-As part of this thawing of relations, on 28 April 18 days after the crash, Russia's state Archive publicly published a number of previously secret files on the Katyn massacre on their website.
-The files were declassified in the early 1990s, but before their publication they were only available to specialized researchers.
+As part of this thawing of relations, on 28 April 18 days after the crash, Russia's state archive publicly published a number of previously secret files on the Katyn massacre on their website.
+The files were declassified in the early 1990s, but before their publication they were only available to specialised researchers.

-The strongest admission was yet to come.
 On 26 November 2010, the Russian State Duma passed a resolution admitting that Soviet leader Joseph Stalin personally approved the Katyn massacre.
 The Soviets had long claimed Nazi Germany were the ones responsible.
 Although this stance changed in 1990 when Mikhail Gorbachev admitted the Soviet NKVD secret police carried out the massacre, the November 2010 resolution was the first time the Russian government admitted direct involvement by Stalin.

 In an interview with Rzeczpospolita, Andrei Illarionov, Vladimir Putin's former advisor, noted, "... contrary to the promises, the investigation of this crash is neither transparent nor dynamic." and added, "... the Polish side does not have full and free access to documents and evidence."
 Illarionov was also one of the signatories of an open letter written by Russian dissidents, which voiced concerns about the conduct of the investigation.
 According to the letter, "rapprochement with the current Russian authorities is more important for the Polish government than determining the truth about the plane crash."
-Polish prime minister Donald Tusk responded that his government would obtain flight data from the Russian investigators before making its own judgment and revealing it to the public.
+Polish prime minister Donald Tusk responded that his government would obtain flight data from the Russian investigators before making its own judgement and revealing it to the public.

 International

-At least 96 countries, 13 international organizations and several other entities expressed their reaction on behalf of the incident.
+At least 96 countries, 13 international organisations and several other entities expressed their reaction on behalf of the incident.
 An official mourning was proclaimed in 18 countries other than Poland.
-Condolence books were opened in many public locations such as the Polish centre in Hammersmith, where Prince Charles signed their condolence book.
+Condolence books were opened in many public locations such as the Polish Social and Cultural Centre in London, where Prince Charles signed their condolence book.